July 16, 2017

 The impact of JuteEffect could be tremendous!

-Examples of area are: insjulation, particle/OSB board, acoustic products, facade elements, bioplastics, jute-textiles as a carrier for other materials, kitchens, closets, carptes, curtains, lamps.
+Examples of area are: insulation, particle/OSB board, acoustic products, facade elements, pipes, jute-textiles as a carrier for other materials, kitchens, closets, carptes, curtains, lamps.
 Note: Jute particle board is about 30% lighter than ordinary wooden particle board.

 Textile & Fashion’